lnxusr1/kenzy/docs/installation.basic.md

 # Install optional libraries for WatcherDevice
 python3 -m pip install opencv-contrib-python \
-  Pillow

-# Install optional libraries for KasaDevice
-python3 -m pip install asyncio \
-  python-kasa
+  kenzy-image

 # Install optional libraries for ListenerDevice
 python3 -m pip install --upgrade numpy \
   webrtcvad \
-  stt
+  torch \
+  torchaudio \
+  transformers \
+  sentencepiece \
+  soundfile

 # If you have trouble with pyaudio then you may want try to upgrade it
 python3 -m pip install --upgrade pyaudio

-# For listener model management (optional)
-python3 -m pip install coqui-stt-module-manager

 # Install the kenzy module
 python3 -m pip install kenzy
 ```
 __NOTE:__ The installation of OpenCV is required when using the watcher device.
 This may take a while on the Raspberry Pi OS as it has to recompile some of the libraries.
 Patience is required here as the spinner icon appeared to get stuck several times in our tests... so just let it run until it completes.
-If it encounters a problem then it'll print out the error for additional troubleshooting.
+If it encounters a problem then it will print out the error for additional troubleshooting.

 If you prefer not to wait then you can install the opencv package that comes with most distributions however this version does not support facial recognition.
 To use the package instead then issue ```apt-get install python3-opencv``` and remove the ```opencv-contrib-python``` from the pip package list above.
 (This will spead up the installation time significantly on the Raspberry Pi at the cost of functionality.)